Three things will last forever ...

 The rejection of God in the family, culture, government, education, and courts over past generations has led many Missouri families into destructive life styles.
 Now, an alarming number of Missouri’s citizens are immersed in drugs.
 Methamphetamine lab raids have garnered national attention, and our drug enforcement agents have faced increased danger to themselves, the residents of their communities, and property.
 Our law officers have done a great job of intervention in these hazardous situations, and we have seen a reduction in this threat.
 However, there is much more to be done.
 For instance, the incarceration of those who are involved in drug-related crimes needs to include drug rehabilitation.
 Likewise, we feel that more emphasis and support should be given to our Drug Court Programs which have had tremendous success in helping Missourians.

 A more recently recognized problem our state faces is opium.
 Its use is growing dually through prescription drug abuse and in the ready availability of heroin.
 Missouri is one of the last states without a Prescription Drug Monitoring Program.
-PDMP’s are exceedingly efficient tools utilized by government officials for reducing prescription drug abuse and diversion.
+PDMP’s can be exceedingly efficient tools utilized by government officials for reducing prescription drug abuse and diversion.
 We advocate a limited PDMP to target only narcotic drugs with a special emphasis on their administration by emergency rooms and clinics within a 5-day window.
 We are opposed to a state or national data collection (list) of private information.

 Drug and alcohol abuse constitute the basis of nearly all crime.
 This chronic dilemma leaves our deputies and police personnel dealing with recurrent offenders and persistent crime.
 A lack of psychological counseling, along with drug rehab center unavailability, overcrowded prisons, and understaffing of drug personnel result in the drug cycle crime continuum.
 Creative steps must be taken in conjunction with faith-based institutions to eradicate this plague.